Train-time

 Not on viewClassificationsPRINT

-Label TextScranton-born artist Michael Gallagher trained at the Philadelphia Museum and School of Industrial Art following his medical discharge from the Army during the First World War.
-As technical director of the printmaing branch of Philadelphia's Federal Art Project, Gallagher worked with Dox Thrash and Herbert Mesibov to develop the gritty and evocative carborundum process.
-Gallagher's subjects are more usually associated with the dignity and hardscrabble lives of the coal miners he grew up around than Train Time's bucolic winter scene.
+Label TextScranton-born artist Michael Gallagher trained at the Pennsylvania Museum and School of Industrial Art following his medical discharge from the Army during the First World War.
+As technical director of the printmaking branch of Philadelphia's Federal Art Project, Gallagher worked with Dox Thrash and Herbert Mesibov to develop the gritty and evocative carborundum process.
+Known for his dignified depictions of labor, Traintime's bucolic winter scene is an unusual subject for Gallagher.